 - Be false (true statements, no matter how damaging, are not defamatory).

-- Cause harm to reputation.
+- Cause measurable or quantifiable harm to one’s reputation.

 - Be made with negligence or actual malice (depending on the case).

-When a Defamation Case Is Valid
+When a Defamation Case Is Valid in Minnesota

 - The false statement led to financial, professional, or personal damage.

-- The defendant was negligent or intentionally misleading.
+The defendant was negligent or intentionally misleading.

 Who Can Be Sued for Defamation?